What Is a Tundish?

 What is a tundish on a boiler?
+How does it work & do you need one?

 A tundish is a funnel-shaped form of plastic fitting placed on the exterior of the cylinder piping.
 It is generally installed on the overflow pipes to avert cross-contamination in boilers.